RedFoxMain/SimpleVirtualMachine/README.md

 - [System call](#system-call)

 ## About SVM
-SVM is a simple educational project created in C.
+SVM is a simple educational project created in C.<br>
-Features
+Features:
 - 16 basic commands
 - 7 registers of type uint8_t
 - 4 flags